The Sunflower Conjecture Proven: Motivation, Basic Terminology and Related Facts

 \end{theorem}

+Here a $k$-sunflower means a family of $k$ different sets with a common pairwise intersection called the {\em core}.

 This proves the {\em sunflower conjecture} that has been open since the sunflower lemma was shown in 1960, as particularly emphasized in \cite{E81}.
-Here the base of the $m$th power is close to the asymptotic optimal, since we can construct\footnote{ Such a family $\FF_{k, m}$ can be constructed as follows.
+The base $ck^4$ of the exponential lower limit is independent of the exponent $m$ as the conjecture states.
+Any similar lower limit must have a base at least $k-1$, since we can construct\footnote{ Such a family $\FF_{k, m}$ can be constructed as follows.
 The $\FF_{k, 1}$ consists of $k-1$ distinct elements of the universal set $X$.
 Given $\FF_{k, m-1}$ recursively, create $k-1$ new elements of $X$.
-For each $U \in \FF_{k, m-1}$ and new element $x$, add $U \cup \lb x \rb$ to $\FF_{k, m}$ to create the $m$th family.
+For each $U \in \FF_{k, m-1}$ and new element $x$, add $U \cup \lb x \rb$ to $\FF_{k, m}$ to create the $m^{th}$ famly.
 It is straightforward to see it is free from a $k$-sunflower but $|\FF_{k, m}| =(k-1)^m$. } an $\FF$ without a $k$-sunflower such that $|\FF| =(k-1)^m$ for any $k \ge 2$ and $m \ge 1$.